Photo credit: Dennis Owen / Globe and Mail

 Vision.

-First Nations people leading forest management on their traditional territories.
+First Nations people leading forest rehabilitation and management on their traditional territories.

 Mission.

-To coordinate and implement large-scale forestry programs and initiatives within the traditional territories of the Tŝideldel First Nation and the Tl’etinqox Government, generating economic, social, and environmental benefits.
+To coordinate and implement large-scale forest rehabilitation programs and initiatives within the traditional territories of the Tŝideldel First Nation and the Tl’etinqox Government, generating economic, social, and environmental benefits.

 What We Do

-CCR’s projects vary from reforestation to wildlife habitat restoration to enhancing the utilization of wood fibre.
+CCR’s projects focus on forest rehabilitation through reforestation, wildlife habitat restoration and by enhancing the utilization of wood fibre.
 Learn more about the work we do and our incredible partners.

 Photo credit: DroneSeed